 In a 2008 Vanity Fair article, Joan is quoted as saying, “She [Christina] is her own person, and that person brought me a lot of pain.
 I said this about Christopher and now I say it about Christina.
 The problem was I adopted her, but she didn’t adopt me.”

 Fun Fact: Casey LaLonde didn’t call his grandmother Grandma, Nana, or no, not even “Grammie Dearest”.
 He simply called her “JoJo”.

 While there was no question Joan was quite the maneater, allegedly having affairs with Clark Gable, Vincent Sherman and Spencer Tracy, rumors of alleged affairs with famous women also made the rounds.
 Dorothy Arzner, Barbara Stanwyck, Claudette Colbert, Greta Garbo and even Marilyn Monroe have been named as sexual conquests of Joan’s.

 Monroe discussed her dailliance with Joan in conversations taped by her then-psychiatrist (recordings which were obtained by the LA Times from a former prosecutor who helped investigate her death, clearly before HIPAA laws): "We went to Joan's bedroom...Crawford had a gigantic orgasm and shrieked like a maniac.
 Next time I saw Crawford she wanted another round.
 I told her straight I didn't much enjoy doing it with a woman."
 Me-wow!

-When asked about her charitable contributions, Joan would feign ignorance and mostly keep mum.
-But here are just a handful of examples in which we know Joan gave back:
+When asked about her charitable contributions, Joan would feign ignorance and keep mostly tight lipped.
+But here are just a handful of examples of ways in which we know Joan gave back: